 Like the mobile counterpart, the ‘for streaming’ option comes in use, allowing you to connect to the correct server to unblock whatever streaming site you’re trying to access.

-There's a section dedicated to ‘Smart Rules' and a neat feature is allowing you to have certain desktop apps fall outside the VPN connection.
+There's a section dedicated to ‘Smart Rules' and a neat feature is allowing you to have Windows app or Mac app fall outside the VPN connection.

 If, for example, you wanted to protect your online privacy but for some reason needed your email client to use your regular connection, then this feature covers your needs.
 I regularly use this feature on CyberGhost’s Windows app while I’m working, it’s pretty handy.

 Further options on the iOS and Windows app include DNS Leak Protection and an option to disable IPv6 connections to prevent leaks occurring there.